Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Introduction

 \section{Introduction}

 In the classical paper~\cite{vNW29} von~Neumann and Wigner studied the one-dimensional Schr\"odinger operator with the potential of the form $\frac{c\sin(2\omega x)}x$ and discovered that such an operator may have an eigenvalue at the point of the continuous spectrum $\lambda=\omega^2$.
-Since then such potentials permanently attracted the interest of different authors \cite{Al72,Ma73, RS78, Be91,Be94,HKS91,KN07,N07,L10,JS10}.
-Potentials of the type $\frac{c\sin(2\omega x)}{x^{\gamma}}$ with $\gamma\in(0,1)$ also possess such a property and they are often called Wigner-von Neumann potentials.
+Since then such potentials permanently attracted interest \cite{Al72,Be91,Be94,HKS91,L10,Ma73,N07, RS78}.
+See also recent developments in this context on the counterpart problem for Jacobi matrices \cite{JS10, S12} and for the case of periodic differential Schr\"odinger operators with Wigner-von Neumann perturbations \cite{KN07,KS11,LO13,NS11}. { In parallel to the progress in the investigation of Wigner-von Neumann potentials considerable interest was attracted by Schr\"odinger operators with point $\delta$-interactions \cite{GK85, GO10, Ko89, KM10, L11, M95, SCS94} and also with more general distributional potentials \cite{EGNT13,ET13,R05, SS99,SS03} (our list of references is of course by no means complete).